Itamichan/Blue-in-the-maze/README.md

 ## Deployment

 This web page was locally developed in WebStorm and pushed to the remote repository - GitHub.
-The live page is hosted AWS and Heroku.
+The live page is hosted on AWS and Heroku.

-### Hosting to GitHub
+### Version control on GitHub

 In order to connect the local IDE to GitHub I used the command `git remote add origin` and added the link to the remote repository: `https://github.com/Itamichan/Blue-in-the-maze.git`

 My main local branch is `master` which I deployed as `origin/master` to GitHub.

-**Used commands during deployment:**
+**Used commands during version control:**
 * `git add .` - to add the files to the staging area.
 * `git commit -m "text message here"` - to commit the files.
 * `git push origin master` - to push to origin master branch on GitHub.